Build an easy Farmhouse Style DIY Wood Display Board to show off your family photos and artwork. I LOVE this beginner woodworking project.

-Easy DIY Wood Display Board or Noticeboard
+Easy DIY Wood Display Board for Family Photos and Art

 Everyone in the family has something to be proud of – an award, artwork, school work, certificate of achievement, photos of memorable times, race medals, special trips or experiences, etc.

 Why not make your own ‘Hall of Fame’ family display board?

 Like any proud parent, I have my kids artwork and pictures scattered around the house.
 Soon they’ll be bringing home school work, awards, more artwork, and so many other things they’ll be proud of.

 Then there’s all the fun and memorable things we do as a family that deserve a little spotlight in the home.